 - use automatic timers to turn appliances and electronic devices on and off

-- keep rooms well lit and free of clutter
+- keep rooms well-lit and free of clutter

 - put important items in the same place after each use so that they can be easily found

 Try to create a daily routine, with time built in to do things that will keep you strong and healthy, both mentally and physically.
-Think about ways to ‘burn off' stress with physical movement, such as walking or yoga, and ‘turn off’ stress with meditation or prayer, journaling, spending time in nature or listening to music.
-Even simple things like a favorite snack midday, five minutes on your favorite website or two minutes of stretching can help relieve stress.
+Think about ways to:

 Gather a Team of Helpers

-People are often eager to help if they know exactly what you need.
-Make a list of all the activities that could be done by someone else like shopping, meal preparation or yard work, and then reach out to family and friends to see who can help.
-Build in ongoing support if you can, so that you don’t have to keep asking.
+- Make a list of all the activities that could be done by someone else like shopping, meal preparation, or yard work, and then reach out to family and friends to see who can help.

 Changing Relationships

-Being the caregiver can create a different type of relationship between you and the patient, at least for a time.
-If you are caring for a spouse or partner, you may find yourself in a nurse/patient role instead of being equal partners.
-It’s common for differences to arise over how much care you should be providing or how much you should be pushing the patient to do various things, which can lead to frustration, resentment and anger for both parties.
+- It’s common for differences to arise over how much care you should be providing or how much you should be pushing the patient to do various activities, which can lead to frustration, resentment, and anger for both parties.

 Communication is key.
 Bottling up frustration is not healthy.
 Try using ‘I’ statements such as ‘I am feeling frustrated’ rather than ‘You’ statements such as ‘You make me mad’.